massimilianoviola/advanced-information-retrieval/README.md

 ### Launch the experiments

-To launch experiment $i \in {1,2,3,4}$, from the root directory run the following sequence of commands to generate the experiment shell script to be executed via the command line, give it permission to execute, and get the results.
+To launch experiment $i \in {1,2,3,4}$, first start an Elasticsearch instance by running `bin/elasticsearch` from the Elasticsearch download folder.
+Then, from another terminal window where the working environment has been activated, run the following sequence of commands from the root directory of the project to generate the experiment shell script, give it permission to execute, and get the results.
 ```
 python ./task_0i/write_experiment_0i.py
 chmod +x ./task_0i/experiment_0i.sh